syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to split panes in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Split%20Panes).

 ## Page Setup Settings

 You can select the size, orientation of the paper, margins, page breaks, scaling, paper size, header/ footer settings and background settings.
 The following code snippet shows how to set the page setup.
 To more about, please refer **Page** **setup**.